lhcb/starterkit-lessons/first-analysis-steps/analysisflow.md

 There are multiple packages that collaborators use in LHCb.
 Some of this packages are CERN supported, some are projects from the LHCb collaborators and some are supported by external community.
+This list is by no means exhaustive, so if there are any other tools you use often, please, feel free to add them by contributing to this lesson.

 * [ROOT](https://root.cern/) and its python twin sister pyROOT are open-source data analysis frameworks used extensively in HEP community.
 * [Scikit-HEP project](https://github.com/scikit-hep), a community project for a Python-based Big Data analysis ecosystem for Particle Physics.
 Consists of multiple complementary and interoperable Python modules, some of them are listed here: